Upper School Pages

 Discussion Starters for Home:

-By supporting our children as they explore new beginnings, we can help them build courage, resilience, and positivity — skills that will support them throughout school and beyond.
+By helping our children explore goal-setting, perseverance, and self-reflection, we can encourage them to develop confidence, resilience, and motivation — skills that will benefit them in school and beyond.

 Learning From Home